-The goal of cooking crew is to engage a cohort of students in the radical transformation of school food.
-Cooking Crew features teams of students competing to prepare and serve the best fresh delicious foods to their peers.
+In cooking crew students are engaged in creating school food.
+Young people work in teams competing to prepare and serve the best fresh delicious foods to their peers.
+This takes place in the school, either during the school day or an afterschool program, and can be housed in a classroom, cafeteria, kitchen, or outdoor picnic tables.
 Cooking a dish (or dishes) from scratch is the primary activity of the cooking crew, and connected to it are secondary activities like calculating the nutrition information of the dish, researching the cuisine and creating an educational presentation associated with the dish, practicing journalism by writing on the topics of food and health, creating posters/centerpieces/illustrations

 Every child in the School District of Philadelphia receives free breakfast and lunch, much of it pre-plated- a service contracted out to the Maramont Corporation.